-A preliminary injunction is particularly appropriate in these circumstances.
+14. A preliminary injunction is particularly appropriate in these circumstances.
 Plaintiffs are the State of Louisiana, the Louisiana Oil & Gas Association, the State of Mississippi, the State of Texas, the Gulf Energy Alliance, the Independent Petroleum Association of America, and the U.S. Oil & Gas Association.
 The Industry Plaintiffs' members are the small and mid-size independent companies whom the Rule will crush.
 They face irreparable harms.
 These harms include immediate demands by surety companies necessitated by the Rule's new paradigm, a bevy of compliance costs to acquire the additional unnecessary required surety instruments, and immediate harms to the Industry Plaintiffs' members' businesses.
-BOEM itself admits that its Rule will cause the State Plaintiffs injury because it will eliminate royalty revenues from drilling and production that the Rule forecloses.
-Plaintiffs' harms are per se irreparable because the federal government enjoys sovereign immunity from any later damages action.
+As for the State Plaintiffs, BOEM itself admits that the Rule will cause injury because it will eliminate royalty revenues from drilling and production that the Rule forecloses.
+Plaintiffs' harms are per se irreparable because the federal government enjoys sovereign immunity from any later damages action to recover them.
 On the other hand, BOEM has no compelling reason to force the Rule into effect before it receives proper judicial review.
 BOEM itself provided a "gradual" implementation period, admitting that there is no urgency in implementing the Rule.